seryrzu/centroFlye/README.md

 ### 2. Partitioning centromeric reads into units, where each unit represents a HOR copy
 At this step we are utilizing centromeric reads from step 1 and run NCRF on them (``<path_to_NCRF>`` is where NCRF binary is located).
-The result of this step is NCRF report on all centromeric reads that is stored at ``results/NCRF_rc/report.ncrf``.
+The result of this step is NCRF report on all centromeric reads that will be stored at ``results/NCRF_rc/report.ncrf``.
 The following command uses 50 threads.

 ```